President Danko’s Biography

 In 2016, he signed a historic campus-sharing agreement between Butler and its neighbor, Christian Theological Seminary (CTS), through which Butler acquired nearly 30 acres of land and buildings.
 This partnership has enabled Butler to expand, to establish a new home for its College of Education, and to bring renewed vibrancy to CTS and the surrounding community.

 Interest in Butler is at an all-time high, with the number of applications increasing nearly 140 percent since 2009.
-In the 2022 U.S. News & World Report Best Colleges rankings, Butler achieved the No. 1 spot among Midwest Regional Universities for the fourth consecutive year and was named the Most Innovative School among Midwest Regional Universities for the seventh consecutive year.
+In the 2023 U.S. News & World Report Best Colleges rankings, Butler achieved the No. 1 spot among Midwest Regional Universities for the fifth consecutive year and was named the Most Innovative School among Midwest Regional Universities for the eighth consecutive year.

-Butler’s 12-month placement rate for graduates is 97 percent, and in the highly respected Gallup-Purdue Index Survey, Butler outperformed its peers across most items in graduates’ assessment of their student experience—including faculty support and experiential learning, affinity for their alma mater, and overall well-being.
+Butler’s 6-month placement rate for graduates is 99 percent, and in the highly respected Gallup-Purdue Index Survey, Butler outperformed its peers across most items in graduates’ assessment of their student experience—including faculty support and experiential learning, affinity for their alma mater, and overall well-being.